johnhyde/island/README.md

 A collaborative novel between John and a mysterious stranger.

-Each chapter is a separate ~~markdown~~ johndown file.
-These are numbered with two digits.
+Each chapter is a separate ~~markdown~~ johndown file (see below for a description of this format).
+These are numbered with two digits, followed by a space.

 Some of them are lettered with two capital letters, which means they exist ambiguously in the future of the novel and haven't been entered into a concrete order yet.
 You don't have to read those; they essentially function as rough drafts for whoever wrote them, and in some cases might get removed entirely and lifted to another project.
 Let M know if this is annoying and should be stopped.

 However, files lettered with a capital A and then a digit are appendices and are now canon, in some way or another, although they are in a special order reserved for appendices.

 This repository is also a bespoke software system (the "static site" aka "website" aka "wobsoot") that renders the source files into html for easy viewing in a web browser, which is largely unrelated to the content of the novel.
+It's not an elegant or entirely correct system, but she gets the job done and that's all that matters.

 No AI nor LLM has been used on this project except in a technical capacity, e.g. the creation of the .gitignore and the static site.